Great Blue Heron

 The camera went live in early-February following the return of several Great Blue Herons to the colony.
 This season features an upgraded camera which allows a better look into a nest.
 In previous years, the herons of the colony laid their eggs in late-March and early-April.
-Here’s hoping we see some evidence of eggs soon!
+On April 9, the property owner discovered an eggshell on the ground.
+Here’s hoping we see and hear some heron chicks soon!

 The heron cam went live in early-March after the herons’ return was confirmed by the property owner.
 It’s believed the herons laid their eggs in late-March, with an incubation period of of 26 – 30 days, as eggshells were discovered on the property in late-April.

 Though it was a spotty season since the herons were elusive, the property owner informed us that the herons started to fledge from rookery in early-June.